-When Joanne came to our house for Thanksgiving, I was elated that she brought some of her precious trove to share with my wife and I. Like a proper miser, I first weighed my new treasure on a scale to see how rich I was, as you can see in the photo to the right.
+When my daughter came to our house for Thanksgiving, I was elated that she brought some of her precious trove to share with my wife and I. Like a proper miser, I first weighed my new treasure on a scale to see how rich I was, as you can see in the photo to the right.
 It turned out to be about one-and-a-third pounds of golden delight!

 Then, with a hobbit’s passion for edible fungi, I set to work cleaning a batch to cook and eat with our Thanksgiving meal.
-Soon a skillet-full of chanterelles were sautéing in butter, white wine, salt and garlic powder (see third photo below).
+Soon a skillet-full of chanterelles were sautéing in butter, white wine, salt and garlic powder (see second photo below).
 I was amazed by how much liquid came out of them — much more than with regular white mushrooms.

 I had never eaten chanterelles before, so it was with eagerness yet trepidation that I took my first bite.
 I have to admit that I was pretty disappointed, because I didn’t find the taste to be that great.
 But my wife and daughter enjoyed them very much.